nikzaugg/nikzaugg/README.md

 🧑‍💼 From time to time, I do some work at [**zaeck**](https://zaeck.ch/en), where we are building [meine-traumhochzeit.ch](https://meine-traumhochzeit.ch/), a platform to search for and book wedding locations and services.

-🗺️ Recently travelled around the world.

-⛰️ Summitted Huayna Potosí in Bolivia (6'088m tall).

-🌱 I believe going plant-based is the future.

 📫 Hit me up if you want to know more!

 ---